 For himself.
 For the offensive line.
 For everything the Sharon, Wis., native had grown up seeing of Badgers football.

 I think here at Wisconsin, the rushing game is always one of our first priorities, Frederick said.
 And weve been a little bit disappointed in the way that its been going, with us having more passing yards.
-Even though weve got great skill guys out there I think for us, its been disappointing to not have more rushing yards.
+Even though weve got great skill guys out there I thin...